Andrew-Snyder627/new-parent-dashboard/README.md

 ## 🧠 Problem + Solution

+**Problem:**
-**Problem:** New parents are overwhelmed and need a central place to track key activities and access trusted information.
-Most tools are bloated or spread across apps.
+New parents are overwhelmed and need a central place to track key activities and access trusted information.
+Most tools are bloated, poorly designed, or spread across multiple apps.
+Even when features are available, they are often not presented in a way that feels clean and easy to use.

+**Solution:**
-**Solution:** A single-page dashboard with all essential tools — news, checklists, logs, and quotes — all accessible offline and without sign-in.
+A single-page dashboard with all essential tools — news, checklists, logs, and quotes — all accessible offline and without sign-in.
+The interface was styled with Material UI to provide a clean, professional, and responsive layout that’s easy to navigate.
+Using MUI’s prebuilt components ensured design consistency, while custom CSS Modules allowed for unique visual identity across different pages.

 ---